Smartmessages/subscriptionproofrfc/README.md

 This document serves as a discussion area for the aims of this project - it is not the project itself.

 ## The problem
 Mailing list subscriptions are typically created using a "double-opt-in" process, where a potential subscriber requests a subscription (the first "opt-in") and is sent an email message containing an HTTP confirmation link, which they click to verify and approve the subscription (the second "opt-in", hence "double-opt-in").
-As this is done, various pieces of evidence can be collected in order to prove that this transaction took place.
+The second opt-in is required as the first alone does not provide sufficient evidence that the address provided really did send the request - it could be spoofed.
+During this process various pieces of evidence can be collected in order to prove that this transaction took place.
 These are typically:

 * The email address that requested the subscription
 * A timestamp